Match report: Ireland Club XV 42-33 Scotland Club XV

 Twenty years since the inaugural Club international match, history repeated itself when Ireland reclaimed the Dalriada Cup at Energia Park, Dublin.

-Powerful carries from Jamie Shedden and captain Blair Macpherson kept Ireland pinned back, and Scotland looked certain to score before Ireland stripped the ball on the try line to keep the scoreboard reading 0-0.
+Powerful carries from Jamie Shedden and captain Blair Macpherson kept Ireland pinned back, and Scotland looked certain to score before Ireland stripped the ball on the try line to keep the scoreboard at 0-0.

 Ireland’s breakthrough came in the ninth minute after Conor Kelly’s pinpoint kick found Bobby Sheehan who got the first points of the encounter [7-0, 9 mins].